 Daniela's masters project focuses on changes in tundra vegetation resulting from climate change.
 Specifically, she is looking at the effects increasing shrubs are having on alpine and arctic tundra.
 Although shrubs are part of the native tundra vegetation, they have recently been increasing in both size and cover due to increasing nutrient availability in the soil resulting from climate warming.
 We chose to find out more about the effects of climate change in the tundra because the climate is changing more rapidly there than in any other parts of the globe.

 Isabelle is working with Daniela Aguirre on the effects of litter quantity on ecosystem properties in alpine tundra.
+She also conducted a project examining how leaf traits change when plant communities are warmed.
 She is currently finishing her BSc in Biology at UTEP.

 Vanessa was involved in projects in the Yukon Territory, working on the WARM experiment, the long-term fertilization experiment and litter addition experiments.
 Vanessa is currently finishing up her BSc at the University of Alaska Anchorage.

 During the summer of 2017 Max was an NSF REU student studying shrub encroachment in the Chihuahuan desert.
-He is currently a senior at Indiana University completing a senior honors thesis focused on plant microbe interactions in prairie plants.
-Outside of school he enjoys hiking, kayaking and fishing
+He is about to begin a PhD program in Ecology at the University of Minnesota.

 Xavier was a REU student with the Chihuahuan Desert Biodiversity REU program.
 Xavier's project looked at the factors that may impact grass restoration to desert ecosystems after a shrub removal management program.